maxludden/supergene-v2/books/book08/md/chapter-2502.md

 “Nothing.
 I’m just getting tired.
 I plan to rest here.
 You guys go ahead and do your thing.
 There’s no need to escort me so diligently.
 I will rest on this planet for a little while before leaving,” Han Sen said with a smile.

-“Who would want to f*cking escort you?”
+“Who would want to fucking escort you?”
 With Ice Blue Knight King’s personality, he couldn’t help but swear in frustration.

 Although he was very mad, Bai Wuchang was still in Han Sen’s hands.
 He couldn’t do anything to Han Sen that might interfere with Bai Wuchang’s safety.
 He commanded the Ice Blue Knights not to interfere with Han Sen, just in case Bai Wuchang suffered.